 Figure 15 shows that GCL's NAV has performed strongly over the long-term, outperforming the peer group by some margin over five years.
-Its 10-year NAV returns are arguably impressive, given the numbers reflect the decade-long bear market in uranium that was accelerated by the Fukushima disaster in 2011.
+Its 10-year NAV return is impressive, given the numbers reflect the decade-long bear market in uranium that was accelerated by the Fukushima disaster in 2011.